TownyAdvanced/TownyResources/README.md

   - **Group A**:
     - Are given daily gifts of money, any blocks they ask for, enhanced mining speed, and the flying ability to help them build faster.
     - Within a few days, manufacture expensive items such as god sets, shulker boxes, and beacons.
-    - Within a few days, construct gigantic monuments to honour themselves.
+    - Within a few weeks, construct gigantic monuments to honour themselves.
     - Within a month, their riches are almost limitless.
     - Trading/diplomacy/sieges are now quite meaningless for them.
   - **Group B**